act-rules/act-rules.github.io/_rules/block-collapsible-3e12e1.md

 ## Assumptions

-- This rule assumes that that [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] requires the that the [instrument][] can be activated by use of keyboard (in order to be useful for keyboard users).
+- This rule assumes that that [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] requires that the [instrument][] can be activated by use of keyboard (in order to be useful for keyboard users).

 ## Accessibility Support